Introduction

 summarization_prompt = PromptTemplate(input_variables=["text"], template=summarization_template)

-To use the summarization chain, simply call the predict method with the text to be summarized:
+To use the summarization chain, simply call the predict

 text = "LangChain provides many modules that can be used to build language model applications.
 Modules can be combined to create more complex applications, or be used individually for simple applications.
 The most basic building block of LangChain is calling an LLM on some input.
 Let’s walk through a simple example of how to do this.
 For this purpose, let’s pretend we are building a service that generates a company name based on what the company makes."

-summarized_text = summarization_chain.predict(text=text)
+summarized_text = summarization_chain.invoke(text)

 LangChain offers various modules for developing language model applications, which can be used alone for simple applications or combined for more complex ones.